VIS-SIG/Wonderful-Wednesdays/README.md

 **August 9th, 2023**.

-The challenge is about leveraging visual analytics to identify data issues.
-Details can be found [here](https://github.com/VIS-SIG/Wonderful-Wednesdays/tree/master/data/2023/2023-09-13).
+The challenge is about visualizing a gatekeeping procedure.
+Details can be found [here](https://github.com/VIS-SIG/Wonderful-Wednesdays/tree/master/data/2023/2023-10-11).

 For more on PSI and wonderful wednesdays see https://www.psiweb.org/sigs-special-interest-groups/visualisation/welcome-to-wonderful-wednesdays